api3dao/old-api3-docs/docs/data-feeds/developers/read-data-feed-with-dapi-name.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-Reading a dAPI Data Feed value and timestamp using the dAPI `name` is simple and straight forward.
+Reading a dAPI Data Feed value and timestamp using a dAPI `_dapiName` is simple and straight forward.
 For on-chain smart contracts the `msg.sender` argument received by the function [readDataFeedWithDapiName()](https://github.com/api3dao/airnode-protocol-v1/blob/v0.5.0/contracts/dapis/DapiServer.sol#L729-L744) must be whitelisted.